 Things to know about July 4th fireworks in the Puget Sound region

-The following public fireworks displays are listed going north to south and west to east throughout the region and are some of the biggest and longest running events around Puget Sound.
+The following list of public fireworks displays are arranged going north to south and west to east throughout the region.
+These are some of the biggest and longest running events around Puget Sound.

-Most fireworks displays occur around 10:00 PM, since of course firework displays occur after dark and sunset at this time of year in the Pacific Northwest is around 9:10 PM (with darkness about 30 minutes later).
+Most fireworks displays occur around 10:00 PM.
+Sunset at this time of year in the Pacific Northwest is around 9:10 PM (with darkness about 30 minutes later).

-These big, public events start early in the day (around NOON, but it varies, some are a little earlier, some a little later) and go all day with music, free and paid entertainment, and options for food.
-Check their link for details such as parking & transportation recommendations.
+These big, public events start early in the day (around NOON, but it varies–some are a little earlier, some a little later) and go all day with music, free and paid entertainment, and options for food.

 List of public July 4th fireworks displays around Puget Sound